1vasari/nathan-mccallum.com/books.md

 - Kevin & Alex Malarkey, lhe Boy Who Came Back From Heaven
 - Kevin J Anderson, Star Wars: Tales of the Bounty Hunters
 - Linda Buckley-Archer, Gideon the Cutpurse
+- Mark Manson, The Subtle Art of not Giving a Fuck
+- Mark Manson, Everything is Fucked: A Book About Hope
 - Mary Shelley, Frankenstein
 - Neil Young, Waging Heavy Peace
 - Oscar Wilde, The Picture of Dorian Gray